 Importing multiple files

-loop (requires PostgreSQL 9.1).
+You could copy-paste COPY statements, but there's a neater way to do it using a FOREACH loop (requires PostgreSQL 9.1).
 The idea is what follows.
 I haven't actually tested this so it may require some modification!

 DO